mjknj18/Hawaii-Climate-Analysis/README.md

 #### Historical Analysis

-1. Given a set of start and end dates, what are the historical maximum, minimum, and average temperatures for the same date range one year prior?
+1. Given a set of start and end dates, what are the maximum, minimum, and average temperatures for the same date range one year prior?
 2. Given a set of start and end dates, what is the total precipitation for each weather station for the same date range one year prior?
 3. Given a set of start and end dates, what are the daily maximum, minimum, and average temperatures for the same date range for all years on record?